Living on the edge: Phase transitions in convex programs with random data

 A \term{phase transition} is a sharp change in the character of a computational problem as its parameters vary.
-Recent work indicates that phase transitions emerge in a variety of random convex optimization problems from mathematical signal processing and computational statistics; for example, see~\cite{DonTan:09a,stojnic10, RFP2010, CSPW2011, mctr:12, DonGavMon:13}.
-This paper develops geometric tools that allow us to identify the location of these phase transitions using geometric invariants associated with the mathematical program.
-Our analysis provides the first fully rigorous account of transition phenomena in random linear inverse problems, random demixing problems, and random cone programs.
+Recent research suggests that phase transitions emerge in many random convex optimization problems from mathematical signal processing and computational statistics; for example, see~\cite{DonTan:09a,stojnic10, OH:10, CSPW2011, DonGavMon:13, mctr:12}.
+This paper proves that the locations of these phase transitions are determined by geometric invariants associated with the mathematical programs.
+Our analysis provides the first complete account of transition phenomena in random linear inverse problems, random demixing problems, and random cone programs.